scikit-beam/scikit-beam/doc/development/workflow/development_workflow.rst

 Ideally you should set up a python virtual environment just for this fix;
 instructions for doing to are at :ref:`virtual_envs`.
-Doing so ensures you will not corrupt your main astropy install and makes it very easy to recover from mistakes.
+Doing so ensures you will not corrupt your main scikit-beam install and makes it very easy to recover from mistakes.

-Once you have activated that environment you need to install the version of Astropy you are working on.
+Once you have activated that environment you need to install the version of Scikit-beam you are working on.
 Do that with:

 .. code-block:: bash